MaprilBear/microRTOS/README.md

 # microRTOS
 This repository is to be used as a reference for the RTOS developed by April Douglas and Matija Jankovic for ECE 445M in Spring 2024

-Some files, namely those written for the final project's mini racing car, are not included
+Some files, namely those written for the final project's mini racing car such as sensor drivers and control algorithm, are not included because I do not have the permission to share them publicly.

 The repository includes libraries used in the creation and operation of the OS such as the FAT filesystem driver ff.c, SD card driver eDisk.c, and ELF file loader loader.c